WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_4.md

 #### Conditionals example: if/else

 * *If your first name has an 'a' in it...*

+(Asking a bunch of individuals -- running the code each time)

 #### Functions example: dancing the grapevine